Chandler Water Quality at a Glance

 Health Effects: Long-term exposure to elevated levels may increase risk of certain types of cancer and potentially affect liver, kidney, and nervous system function

-Current Levels: Total trihalomethanes (TTHMs) averaged 69.5 ppb in 2023, and haloacetic acids (HAA5) averaged 14.0 ppb, both well below EPA limits EPA Limits: 80 ppb for TTHMs and 60 ppb for HAA5
+Current Levels: Total trihalomethanes (TTHMs) averaged 69.5 ppb, and haloacetic acids (HAA5) averaged 14.0 ppb — both well below EPA limits of 80 ppb for TTHMs and 60 ppb for HAA5.
+Residents who prefer to reduce exposure further can find suitable options in our water filtration guide.

 PFAS Compounds

-Health Effects: Research suggests potential concerns including impacts on immune system, liver function, cholesterol levels, and possible links to certain cancers and developmental issues
+Health Effects: Research suggests potential concerns including impacts on immune system function, liver health, cholesterol levels, and possible links to certain cancers and developmental issues

 Current Status: Four PFAS compounds detected at low levels: PFBS (up to 12 ppt), PFBA (5 ppt), PFHxA (3.5 ppt), and PFPeA (5.3 ppt).
-PFOA and PFOS were not detected above 4 ppt detection limits; Hazard Index of 0.006 is well below regulatory concern EPA Limits: Final regulations set 4 ppt limits for PFOA/PFOS; other PFAS compounds remain under proposed regulations
+PFOA and PFOS were not detected above 4 ppt detection limits.
+The Hazard Index of 0.006 is well below regulatory concern.
+EPA Status: Final regulations maintain 4 ppt limits for PFOA/PFOS; other PFAS compounds remain under regulatory review.
+Chandler’s PFAS profile is broadly comparable to neighbouring cities including Gilbert and Scottsdale.

 Please read – our information